amorist/awesome/README.md

 ## Go

+- [otto](https://github.com/robertkrimen/otto) - A JavaScript interpreter in Go (golang)
+- [linuxkit](https://github.com/linuxkit/linuxkit) - A toolkit for building secure, portable and lean operating systems for containers
 - [twtxt](https://github.com/prologic/twtxt) - 📕 twtxt is a Self-Hosted, Twitter™-like Decentralised microBlogging platform.
 No ads, no tracking, your content, your data!
 - [gabs](https://github.com/Jeffail/gabs) - For parsing, creating and editing unknown or dynamic JSON in Go
 - [cadvisor](https://github.com/google/cadvisor) - Analyzes resource usage and performance characteristics of running containers.